- Which painting art is famous in Mughal era?

 - What are the main feature of Mughal miniature painting?

-- Where did the Rajasthani School of miniature painting originate?
+- Where did the art of miniature painting originated?

 - Who started portrait painting in India?